Actively Recruiting

 - Type I or II diabetes with HbA1c greater than 6.5

-- Uncontrolled hypertension with blood pressure 140/90 mm Hg or higher
+- Uncontrolled high blood pressure (140/90 mm Hg or higher)

-- Severe mood, anxiety, thought disorders or severe binge eating disorder or bulimia
+- Severe binge eating disorder or bulimia

-- Active substance-use disorders
+- Active substance use disorders

 - History of bariatric surgery